zerotonin/pyLACE/README.md

 # PyLace

 PyLace is a Python library designed to create and manage a database for storing simple values and paths to complex data, such as spike properties, velocities, traces, and spike trains.
 The primary goal of PyLace is to provide an easy-to-use and efficient solution for organizing and accessing various types of data in neuroscience research.
-It is coded as a  follow up to LACE \textbf{L}imbless \textbf{A}nimal tra\textbf{C}k\textbf{E}r https://github.com/zerotonin/LACE
+It is coded as a  follow up to LACE **L**imbless **A**nimal tra**C**k**E**r https://github.com/zerotonin/LACE

 ## Features